nightswimmer/Webbyduino/README.md

     {

 If we want to parse GET/POST/Cookies data we do it here.
-This example shows how to read Cookie parameters, it's exactlly the same for POST/GET parameters, we only change nextCookie() to nextPOSTparam() or nextGETparam().
+This example shows how to read Cookie parameters, it's exactlly the same for POST/GET parameters, we only change readCookieP() to readPOSTParameterP() or readgetParameterP().
 Here we are only interested in reading the name of a cookie called "user_name" and copy its value to a buffer:

-        // Create buffers to read cookie data

-        #define COOKIE_NAME_BUFFER 10
-        #define COOKIE_VALUE_BUFFER 32
-        char cookie_name[COOKIE_NAME_BUFFER] = "";
-        char cookie_value[COOKIE_VALUE_BUFFER] = "";

     // Create buffers to store the data we're interested
+    #define PARAMETER_VALUE_BUFFER 32
-        // Set up a default value for the user name in case no cookie is found char user_name[COOKIE_VALUE_BUFFER] = "Anonymous";
+    // Creates an emty buffer to read the user name char user_name[PARAMETER_VALUE_BUFFER] = "";

-        // Go through all the cookies untill we find the ones we want.
-        // In this case we want a cookie called user_name. while ( true )
-        {
-            // Get the next cookie sent by the browser byte result = server.nextCookie( cookie_name, COOKIE_NAME_BUFFER,
-                                             cookie_value, COOKIE_VALUE_BUFFER);
-            // If there are no more cookies to check, we're finished here if (result != WEBBYDUINO_PARAMETER_OK)  break;

-            // If we find the right cookie, copy the parameter to the name buffer if (strcmp_P(cookie_name, PSTR("user_name")) == 0)
+    // Reads the value of the cookie "user_name" to the buffer
-            {
-                strcpy (user_name, cookie_value);
-                // Stop here, we don't care about any other cookies break;
-            }
-        }
+    // If the cookie does not exist,  user_name remains unchanged (empty) server.readCookieP(PSTR("user_name"), user_name, PARAMETER_VALUE_BUFFER)

 After processing the incoming data and performing the desired actions, we need to send the reply to the server.
 First we send the HTTP headers indicating the request was succecefull:
         server.httpSuccess();